AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/set-up-adobe-io-and-postman.md

 >
 >As noted in the [Adobe I/O Access Token Generation Postman collection documentation](https://github.com/adobe/experience-platform-postman-samples/tree/master/apis/ims), the denoted generation methods are suitable for non-production use.
 Local Signing loads a JavaScript library from a 3rd-party host, and Remote signing sends the private key to an Adobe owned and operated web service.
 While Adobe does not store this private key, production keys should never be shared with anyone.

-1. Download the [Adobe IO Access Token Generation collection](https://raw.githubusercontent.com/adobe/experience-platform-postman-samples/master/apis/ims/Adobe%20IO%20Access%20Token%20Generation.postman_collection.json) to your `Platform Training Assets` folder
+1. Download the [Adobe IO Access Token Generation collection](https://raw.githubusercontent.com/adobe/experience-platform-postman-samples/master/apis/ims/Adobe%20IO%20Access%20Token%20Generation.postman_collection.json) to your `Luma Tutorial Assets` folder

 1. Select Request **IMS: JWT Generate + Auth via User Token** and Click **Send**
 1. The **JWT_TOKEN** and **ACCESS_TOKEN** will be auto-populated in the environment variables of Postman.